Your 5 Worst Fitness Habits

 Heavy Turkish Get Ups On Each Side

 Workout (15-20 Minutes *including set up of equipment)

 10 Heavy Kettlebell Thrusters

 Downward Dog Stretch

 Upward Dog Stretch

 Hip Flexor Stretch

 Topic: Strength & Conditioning

 Mindith is the founder of Breaking Muscle.
-Although she has an MA in clinical psychology, her passion has always been health and wellness.
-An avid dancer in high school and college, yoga was a natural path to follow.
-Soon after becoming an E-RYT 500 Certified Yoga Therapist and Teacher.
-Mindith has studied under illuminating yoga teachers including, Joseph and Lillian LePage, Baron Baptiste, Bryan Kest, Shiva Rea, Rod Stryker, and recently with Master Paulie Zink.
-Becoming a certified...
+Although she has an MA in Clinical Psychology, her passion resides in the application of the mind, body, spirit approach to health and wellness.
+Mindith has practiced and certified under illuminating yoga teachers including, Joseph and Lillian LePage, Baron Baptiste, Bryan Kest, Shiva Rea, Rod Stryker, and recently with Master Paulie Zink.
+Mindith has studied and coached Olympic Weightlifting, Russian Kettlebells and Yoga with a wide variety...
 Read More